 Dr. Poley is the author of a number of journal articles, book chapters and presentations on information technology and distance learning and currently authoring a book titled “Building an Inclusive Future for Learning: A Practical Guide for Campuses and Communities”.

-Dr. Peter Shea is Associate Professor of Education with a joint appointment in the College of Computing and Information at the University at Albany, SUNY.
+Dr. Peter Shea is Associate Provost for Online Learning and Associate Professor of Education with a joint appointment in the College of Computing and Information at the University at Albany, SUNY.
 His research focuses on technology-mediated teaching and learning in higher education.
 He is the author of more than 50 articles, book chapters, and other publications on the topic of online learning and co-author of the book "The Successful Distance Learning Student”.
-He has overseen more than $2 million in external funding for his recent research with significant support from the US Department of Education, the Alfred P. Sloan Foundation, and the New York State Department of Education.
+He has overseen more than $2 million in external funding for his recent research with significant support from the US Department of Education, the Alfred P. Sloan Foundation, and the State University of New York System Office.